 - Changing mat: It's always a good idea to check that whatever mat you buy will fit snugly on top of your changing table (if you wish to have one).

-- Changing table: While a diaper changing table isn’t exactly a necessity, it can help make changing times more convenient and less awkward.
+- Changing table: While a nappy changing table isn't exactly a necessity, it can help make changing times more convenient and less awkward.
 Just be sure to never leave your baby unattended on the changing table.

-- Diapers, baby wipes and nappy rash cream: The holy trinity of changing time – nappies, baby wipes and nappy rash cream are three things you don't want to be without.
+- Nappies, baby wipes and nappy rash cream: The holy trinity of changing time - nappies, baby wipes and nappy rash cream are three things you don't want to be without.
 We recommend keeping extras of all these things stored in your nappy changing bag to make sure you never run out.

 - Hand sanitiser: Staying stocked up on hand sanitiser is a great way to banish bacteria in emergency changing situations, keeping you and your baby safe while on the go.